 There are x86_64, IBM POWER and IBM POWER LE for architecture.
 Select one of them according to the environment where the server RPM is installed.
 Verify the architecture by running the arch command.

 The installation starts.

 EXPRESSCLUSTER will be installed in the following directory.
 You will not be able to uninstall the EXPRESSCLUSTER if you change this directory.
 Installation Directory: /opt/nec/clusterpro

-- 3. When the installation is completed, unmount the installation DVD-ROM. - 4.
-Remove the installation DVD-ROM.
+- Remove the installation CD-ROM.

 Proceed to a license registration procedure.